 BlindSide allows attackers to “hack blind” in the Spectre era.
 That is, given a simple buffer overflow in the kernel and no additional info leak vulnerability, BlindSide can mount BROP-style attacks in the speculative execution domain to repeatedly probe and derandomize the kernel address space, craft arbitrary memory read gadgets, and enable reliable exploitation.
 This works even in face of strong randomization schemes, e.g., the recent FGKASLR or fine-grained schemes based on execute-only memory, and state-of-the-art mitigations against Spectre and other transient execution attacks.

 Unlike BROP attacks, BlindSide’s “Speculative BROP” attacks require no crashes.
 The probes are implemented using memory corruption-based speculative (rather than architectural) control-flow hijacking.
 As a result, all the faults encountered during the repeated probing activity are suppressed in the speculative execution domain, while the attacker leaks information via microarchitectural (rather than crash) side channels.
-Given a single buffer overflow in the kernel, we showcase BlindSide in three exploits: Exploit 1 – Breaking KASLR with BlindSide to mount a reliable ROP exploit; Exploit 2 – Breaking arbitrary randomization schemes with BlindSide to mount an architectural data-only exploit (leaking the root password hash); Exploit 3 – Breaking fine-grained randomization and kernel execute-only memory to dump the full kernel text and mount a reliable ROP exploit.
+Given a single buffer overflow in the kernel, we showcase BlindSide in three exploits: Exploit 1 – Breaking KASLR with BlindSide to mount a ROP exploit; Exploit 2 – Breaking arbitrary randomization schemes with BlindSide to mount an architectural data-only exploit (leaking the root password hash); Exploit 3 – Breaking kernel execute-only memory to dump the full kernel text and mount a JIT-ROP exploit.

 Our BlindSide paper (PDF) is accepted for publication at the ACM Conference on Computer and Communications Security (CCS) 2020.